microsoft/Azure-Kinect-Samples/body-tracking-samples/sample_unity_bodytracking/README.md

 2) go to the prefab folder and drop in the Kinect4AzureTracker prefab
 3) now drag the gameobject for the Kinect4AzureTracker onto the Tracker slot in the main object in the inspector.

+### Finally if you Build a Standalone Executable
+####Then you will need to put these files in the same directory with the .exe:

+- onnxruntime.dll
+- dnn_model_2_0.onnx
+- cudnn64_7.dll
+- cudart64_100.dll
+- cublas64_100.dll